Organizing Repository

 …

-Labels can be attached at creation time and subsequently added and modified at any time.
+Labels can be attached at creation time and subsequently added to and modified at any time.
 Each APIs & Services can have a set of key/value labels defined and each key must be unique for a given object.

 When accessing API details, labels are displayed with global metadata at the top level with the Manage labels… link: